joogps/Glur/README.md

 This project makes use of Apple's new simplified [Shader API for SwiftUI](https://developer.apple.com/documentation/swiftui/shader).
 I first coded a Metal shader that produces a gaussian blur for the modified view with the correct gaussian weights distribution, efficiently.
 Then, I modified it to vary the blur radius over the vertical or horizontal axis given the offset and interpolation values.

+> [!WARNING]
-Given that the shader is applied through Apple's own Shader API for SwiftUI, it's restricted by the limitations imposed by that API.
-This means that **it can only be applied to pure SwiftUI views**, excluding UIKit-backed views, such as ScrollView.
+> Given that the shader is applied through Apple's own Shader API for SwiftUI, its effect is restricted by the limitations imposed by that API.
+This means that Glur **can only be applied to pure SwiftUI views**, excluding UIKit-backed views, such as `ScrollView`.

 > [!TIP]
 > If you want to learn how to write your first Metal shader with SwiftUI, check out [this tutorial](https://cindori.com/developer/swiftui-shaders-wave) that I wrote for the [Cindori](https://cindori.com) blog.